muratk3n/thirdwave/en/README.md

 Just watched another mobile home showcase video where the owner said they installed solar panels, utilizing their setup at 30% capacity and it was enough for them.
-There is so much unused solar capacity.
+There is so much unused solar potential.

 ---